AliDehbansiahkarbon/EasyDBMigrator/README.md

 # How it works?
 To use the library, simply incorporate the units into your projects, implement migrations, and execute the migrator.
 It's that simple.

-# Is it possible to use it for other databases?
+# Can it be utilized with other databases?
 Certainly!
 You can seamlessly integrate it with your environment.
 Kindly refer to the integration section for more details.

 # How to use it?